-Open Table Nashville trainings are interactive, taught by seasoned outreach workers, centered in evidence-based practices like Trauma-Informed Care, and framed with a systemic analysis.
+Open Table Nashville training sessions are interactive, taught by seasoned outreach workers, centered in evidence-based practices like Trauma-Informed Care, and framed with a systemic analysis.
 They also center the voices and stories of people who have been or are currently experiencing homelessness.
 Trainings range from beginner to advanced, general to specific.

-Beginner Homeless Outreach Training
+Beginner Homeless Outreach

 The Beginner Homeless Outreach Training covers the basics of how to better understand the complexities of both the personal and systemic aspects of homelessness, how to approach and engage in outreach, how to navigate the resources in Nashville, and how to cultivate active listening skills and healthy boundaries.
 If you have a little volunteer experience under your belt or are hoping to get more experience in the realm of homeless outreach, this training is for you.